Margarita Leonor Dietel Merriman

 While working on graduate degrees at Eastman, Merriman took most of the offered composition courses.
 Her teachers included Louis Mennini, Herbert Elwell, Wayne Barlow, Bernard Rogers, and Alan Hovhaness.
 For her doctoral dissertation she composed a symphony which was read under the baton of Howard Hanson and later performed by the Thayer Symphony and the Redlands Symphony orchestras under the baton of Jon Robertson.
 Other major works include a second symphony; an oratorio, The Millennium; and a piano concerto.

-Merriman’s creativity led her to oil painting and poetry during her teenage years.
-Her poem “Collegedale Forever,” written in her freshman year of college, served as lyrics to the school song as long as Southern Missionary College went by that name.
-She has written two books, Unleashed, a novel written under the pseudonym Leon Orr, and A New Look at Sixteenth Century Counterpoint.
-The first was printed in 1979 by the Southern Publishing Association and the latter in 1982 by the University Press of America.
+Merriman\'s creativity led her to oil painting and poetry during her teenage years.
+Her poem "Collegedale Forever," written in her freshman year of college, served as lyrics to the school song as long as Southern Missionary College went by that name.
+She has written three books, Unleashed, a novel written under the pseudonym Leon Orr; A New Look at Sixteenth Century Counterpoint; The first was printed in 1979 by the Southern Publishing Association and the latter in 1982 by the University Press of America.
+Her most recent book, Musical Musings of a Nonagenarian was published in1990.
 She has also penned a number of articles for Adventist publications.

-The Merrimans, who reside in Lancaster, Massachusetts, run Atlantic Funding, a commercial brokerage firm for loans, privately held notes, and accounts receivable.
-It is an A+ rated organization with the Better Business Bureau in Massachusetts.
+The Merrimans, who resided in Lancaster, Massachusetts, ran Atlantic Funding, a commercial brokerage firm for loans, privately held notes, and accounts receivable.
+It was an A+ rated organization with the Better Business Bureau in Massachusetts.